-[Release No. 34-59652; File No. SR-NASDAQ-2009-027)
+[Release No. 34-60990; File No. SR-NASDAQ-2009-095]

-Self-Regulatory Organizations; The NASDAQ Stock Market LLC; Notice of Filing and Order Granting Accelerated Approval of Proposed Rule Change To Extend the Pilot Program for NASDAQ Last Sale Data Feeds and To Reduce the Monthly Cap on Fees
+Self-Regulatory Organizations; The NASDAQ Stock Market LLC; Notice of Filing and Order Granting Accelerated Approval to a Proposed Rule Change and Amendment No. 1 Thereto To Extend the Pilot Program and Reduce Fees for NASDAQ Last Sale Data Feeds and To Make a Technical Correction to NASDAQ Rule 7039

-March 30, 2009.
+November 12, 2009.

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on March 25, 2009, The NASDAQ Stock Market LLC ("NASDAQ" or "Exchange") filed with the Securities and Exchange Commission ("Commission") the proposed rule change as described in Items I and II below, which Items have been prepared by the Exchange.
-The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons, and is approving the proposal on an accelerated basis.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder,2 notice is hereby given that on November 3, 2009, The NASDAQ Stock Market LLC ("NASDAQ" or "Exchange") filed with the Securities and Exchange Commission ("Commission") the proposed rule change as described in Items I and II below, which Items have been substantially prepared by the Exchange.
+On November 5, 2009, the Exchange submitted Amendment No. 1 to the proposed rule change.
+The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons, and is approving the proposal as amended on an accelerated basis.

-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-NASDAQ is proposing to extend for three months the pilot that created the NASDAQ Last Sale ("NLS") market data products.
-NLS allows data distributors to have access to real-time market data for a capped fee, enabling those distributors to provide free access to the data to millions of individual investors via the internet and television.
-Specifically, NASDAQ offers the "NASDAQ Last Sale for NASDAQ" and "NASDAQ Last Sale for NYSE/Amex" data feeds containing last sale activity in US equities within the NASDAO Market Center and reported to the jointlyoperated FINRA/NASDAQ Trade Reporting Facility ("FINRA/NASDAQ TRF").
-The purpose of this proposal is to extend the existing pilot program for three months and to reduce the cap on applicable fees as set forth below.3
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change for a capped fee, enabling those distributors to provide free access to the data to millions of individual investors via the internet and television.
+Specifically, NASDAQ offers the "NASDAQ Last Sale for NASDAQ" and "NASDAQ Last Sale for NYSE/Amex" data feeds containing last sale activity in U.S. equities within the NASDAQ Market Center and reported to the jointly-operated FINRA/NASDAQ Trade Reporting Facility ("FINRA/NASDAQ TRF").
+The purpose of this proposal is to extend the existing pilot program for three months, retroactively as of October 1, 2009, as well as to make a drafting error correction to the fee tables in NASDAQ Rule 7039 (NASDAQ Last Sale Data Feeds) concerning the distribution of NASDAQ Last Sale data products via television for both NASDAO and NYSE/Amex that results in the correct lower monthly fee.